linode/docs/docs/applications/containers/manage-a-docker-cluster-with-kubernetes.md

 ## Kubernetes Namespaces

-Namespaces are logical environments that offers the flexibility to divide the Cluster resources between multiple teams or users.
+Namespaces are logical environments that offer the flexibility to divide Cluster resources between multiple teams or users.

-1. List your available namespaces:
+1. List the available namespaces:

         kubectl get namespaces